loxK/Wordpress_Simple_Facebook_Connect/readme.txt

 That will add the necessary pieces to allow the script to work.

-Hopefully, a future version of WordPress will make this simpler.
+If you're using WordPress 3.0 and the new "comments_form" code (like in the Twenty Ten theme), then this is unnecessary!
+Check ottopress.com for info on how to upgrade your theme to use the new 3.0 features.

 = The plugin causes an error with a missing "json_encode"! =

 I did say that this plugin was for WordPress 2.9 and up.

 If you are using PHP 5.2 and up, json_encode is built in.
 If not, then WordPress 2.9 contains a backwards compatible version of it.
 Either way, many of the plugins need this function in order to do the Facebook sharing functionality properly.